-Region: TurkStream pipeline could be targeted to US sanctions20.
-July 2020. / SEE Energy News
+Region: TurkStream pipeline could be targeted to US sanctions, SEE Energy News

 State Department is taking steps which could open to US sanctions under a 2017 law investors in two pipeline projects that will carry natural gas from Russia to Turkey and Europe, announced US Secretary of State Mike Pompeo.